licher255/LEBAI-Gripper/README.md

 ## Summary
 This repository contains a simple MVC-style Python application to control a Lebai gripper.
 The project requires **Python 3.10.0**.
+The reference is the communication protocol version **v1.5** provided by the official LeBai.
 ---

 ## Files